kragen/dercuano/intro.md

 - some of it, perhaps most of it, amounts to getting distracted from the most important aspects of an issue by some minor detail.

+On the other hand, some of it is correct.

 Most of these notes are about things I barely understood, or didn’t really understand at all, when I wrote the notes.
 In some cases, I later came to understand them better, but in other cases I’ve